-Vaginal cysts are closed pockets of air, fluid, or pus located on or under the vaginal lining.
-There are several types of vaginal cysts, which can be caused by injury during childbirth, fluid buildup in glands, or benign (noncancerous) tumors within the vagina.
+Vaginal cysts are closed pockets of air, fluid, or pus on or under the vaginal lining.
+These can be caused by injury during childbirth, fluid buildup in your glands, or noncancerous tumors within the vagina.

-The cysts typically do not cause any symptoms, but may cause slight discomfort.
-Vaginal cysts typically remain small and often do not require treatment.
-However, different types of cysts may become enlarged and lead to pain, itching, or increase the risk of infection.
+There are several types of vaginal cysts.
+They usually remain small and often don’t require treatment.
+However, different types of cysts may become enlarged and lead to pain, itching, or an increased risk of infection.

 There are typically no symptoms associated with vaginal cysts.
-A woman may notice a small lump protruding from the wall of the vagina or have pain or discomfort during sex or while inserting a tampon.
+You may notice a small lump protruding from the wall of the vagina or have pain or discomfort during sex or while inserting a tampon.

 Call your doctor if you notice a lump inside the vagina, or if you develop bulging from the vagina.